Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Use these tips to make your dog accustomed to grooming activities:

-• Get Them Used to Your Hands: If you are your dog’s primary groomer, they need to get used to your hands touching it.
-You can make a pup comfortable by handling their body parts from the ears and tail to the toes.
+• Get Them Used to Your Hands: If you are your dog’s primary groomer, they need to get used to your hands touching them.
+You can make a pup comfortable by regularly handling their body parts from the ears and tail to the toes.
 Starting at a younger age will give you a better chance of training your dog.

 • Move to Sensitive Areas: Once your dog gets used to your touch, you can move to sensitive areas, like the face and paws.
 You can gently brush your dog’s fur as you move from one body part to another.